2006 Michigan State vs. Northwestern football game: Fourth quarter

 Michigan State's chances of completing the comeback appeared to be finished early in the fourth quarter when backup quarterback Brian Hoyer had his 6th pass of the drive intercepted by Northwestern a minute in.
 However, after failing to convert a short third down at midfield, the Wildcats had their punt blocked by Devin Thomas and returned for a touchdown by Ashton Henderson.
 Northwestern's next two drives also ended in punts, and each ensuing Spartan drive resulted in a touchdown.
 With the score tied at 38, the Wildcats had the ball on their own 15 yard line with 3:32 left in regulation.
 On the first play of the series, Bachér was intercepted by the Spartans' Travis Key at the Northwestern 40.
 The interception was returned to the 30 yard line.
 The Spartans ran the ball for the duration of the drive, advancing the ball to Northwestern's 11 yard line with 18 seconds left.
 MSU kicker Swenson hit a 28-yard field goal to give the Spartans the lead.

 The Wildcats would get the ball one more time, returning the ensuing kickoff to their own 37 yard line.
 Following an offsides penalty which moved the ball to the 42 yard line, Northwestern's final play for the end zone was unsuccessful and the Spartans won 41–38.

 Fallout

 Michigan State had started the season off 3–0, including an impressive win over Pittsburgh.
 In their next game against Notre Dame, they lost despite leading by 16 entering the 4th quarter.
 Their next 3 games were losses to Illinois, Michigan, and Ohio State.
 The comeback was thought to save John L. Smith's career at Michigan State, but on November 1, 2006, the university announced that Smith would not be brought back after the season as the Spartans finished with four more losses after this game.

 Northwestern, by contrast, had already fallen out of bowl contention.
-The Wildcats would play a competitive game against Michigan the following week, and would defeat the bowl-bound Iowa Hawkeyes two weeks later (who later came close to upsetting Texas in the Alamo Bowl).
+The Wildcats would play a competitive game against Michigan the following week, and would defeat the bowl-bound Iowa Hawkeyes two weeks later.